The username or password you entered is incorrect, please try again.

 We have a range of outputs to suit different scenarios, from 100lm to 540lm.

 Based on how long a fixture is illuminated per day, here is what 30,000 hours works out to be:

 · 8 hours per day: 10.27 years

 Our filaments are externally tested using LM-80 and TM-21 standards to provide lifetime calculations.

-– For our sapphire filaments (rigid, straight filaments) we state 30,000 hours.
-External testing shows we can state 33,000 hours.
+– For our sapphire filaments (rigid, straight filaments) we recommend 30,000 hours.
+External testing shows it is possible to recommend 33,000 hours.
 These calculations are relevant to all products in the Tala portfolio except Voronoi, Basalt and Unum.

 No. Unlike incandescent and fluorescent light sources, Tala LED lighting products produce virtually no light in the Ultraviolet (UV) or Infrared (IR) spectrums.

 Colour Rendering Index (CRI) is defined as a light source’s ability to render colour.
 Essentially, the measure is intended to characterise the quality of light emitted by any given bulb.
 CRI is rated from 1-100.
 The higher the CRI, the more accurately the light source renders every colour in the visible spectrum.
 To have what is generally considered good colour rendering, a source must be greater than 80 CRI.
 Tala LEDs all have a CRI count higher than 95, making them perfect for gallery-quality lighting.

 Power factor is the term applied to the efficiency with which the supplied power is used within an installation.
 A high power factor means that the electrical power is being used effectively, while a low power factor indicates poor utilisation of electrical power.
 Power factor is a measure of the real producing current in a circuit relative to the total current in that circuit.
 It indicates how much real work is being done relative to the total amount of current drawn by an electrical device.
 Tala bulbs have a power factor of up to 0.97, placing them at the top end of the market.